Hope you like my title.

 Thus, queer sex also involves much communication.
 Maybe this is the queerest part of all: communicating about sex can be hard and scary for the novice coming off of a culture that demands straight sex.
 Why communicate when we both know what’s on the culturally-appropriate menu?
 In queer sex, we discuss what we like and what we don’t (or what we’d like to learn).
 We establish boundaries that are noticed and respected.
 We express our desires, our nervousness, our hopes.
 We negotiate a sexual experience that matters to us.

-There’s a reason there’s this trope of folks running off into the night to be with their same-gender lovers — women swearing off men for good once getting a female partner, men braving all odds to consort with a gay lover behind the wife’s back — I’m using small-minded cliché here, so forgive that, but I believe these examples might prove a point other than they were gay all along and living a lie (sorry for the bi erasure here my fellow finger-gun-pointers) — queer sex is fun.
+There’s a reason there’s this trope of folks running off into the night to be with their same-gender lovers — women swearing off men for good once getting a female partner, men braving all odds to consort with a gay lover behind the wife’s back — I’m using small-minded cliché here, so forgive that, but I believe these examples might prove a point other than they were gay all along and living a lie (sorry for the bisexual erasure in these stereotypical examples here my fellow finger-gun-pointers) — queer sex is fun.
 It can be relaxing, uninhibited, certainly less scary and laden with judgement, woes, and fears like traditional straight sex can be.
 Queer sex begins at a place where there is no rulebook, and so the players can figure out what to do by negotiating with one another, thereby allowing their true selves and desires to dictate their sex lives.
 The thing is, queer sex, that is, sex where folks negotiate the terms and don’t follow social scripts, can be had by all, including straight couples.
 INCLUDING someone having sex with themselves!
 Seriously.

 Here I’m using the term “queer” rather than another you may have heard, such as “kinky sex.”
 I feel that there are some implications in that word that I’m not getting at — namely, that having sex outside the norm of society doesn’t necessarily mean involving kink or the umbrella of acts, situations, scenes, or persons included within.
 Rather, the act of queering sex, here, refers to our ability to deviate from what society tells us should be “normal” — though this may involve having more kinky sex, it really just involves NOT having scripted, rigid, prescribed sex.
 There’s some overlap between the circles of this venn diagram, but not an eclipse.